luluzhou1/alinush.github.io/_includes/refs.md

 [^BV93]: **Quantum Complexity Theory**, by Bernstein, Ethan and Vazirani, Umesh, *in Proceedings of the Twenty-fifth Annual ACM Symposium on Theory of Computing*, 1993, [[URL]](http://doi.acm.org/10.1145/167088.167097)

+[^BV96]: **Hardness of Computing the Most Significant Bits of Secret Keys in Diffie-Hellman and Related Schemes**, by Boneh, Dan and Venkatesan, Ramarathnam, *in Advances in Cryptology --- CRYPTO '96*, 1996

 [^BV98]: **Breaking RSA may not be equivalent to factoring**, by Boneh, Dan and Venkatesan, Ramarathnam, *in Advances in Cryptology --- EUROCRYPT'98*, 1998

 [^BW06]: **Monotone circuits for monotone weighted threshold functions**, by Beimel, Amos and Weinreb, Enav, *in Information Processing Letters*, 2006, [[URL]](https://www.cs.bgu.ac.il/~beimel/Papers/monoIPL.pdf)